 In the 1970s, an experiment called the John/Joan Case took the world of gender psychology by storm.
 Eight-month-old Canadian twins Bruce and Brian Reimer had been taken in for routine circumcisions, but things went terribly wrong.
 Bruce had gone first, and there had been an accident; the doctor had essentially destroyed his penis with a cauterizing instrument.

-Left with mangled genitalia, the solution was for Bruce to become part of a gender reassignment experiment – nature versus nurture.
-He underwent surgical procedures to become a girl, and his parents renamed him Brenda.
+Left with disfigured genitalia, the solution was for Bruce to become part of a gender reassignment experiment – nature versus nurture.
+He underwent surgical procedures to reassign his gender, and his parents renamed him Brenda.
 He would not find out about his true identity for the first 14 years of his life.

-He may have endured a painful life both physically and mentally, but David Reimer (formerly Brenda, formerly Bruce) gave the world valuable insight when it comes to the true nature of gender identity.
+He may have endured a painful life both physically and mentally, but David Reimer gave the world valuable insight when it comes to the nature of gender identity and identification.